curry-packages/cpm-manage/README.md

 ## Using the tool

-This tool provides two commands:
+This tool provides various commands.
+For instance,

     > cpm-manage testall

-This tests all packages of the central repository by installing each package and testing it with `cpm test`.
+tests all packages of the central repository by installing each package and testing it with `cypm test`.

-    > cpm-manage add package.json
+The command

-This package checks out the package specifed by the given JSON file, tests is with `cpm test`, and, if everything is successful, adds to the local copy of central repository.
+    > cpm-manage genhtml

-Thus, one can push a new version of this central repository in order to publish the package.
+generates HTML pages for all packages of the central repository.